My Forking Life

 What are the best potatoes to use?

 This potato salad is best made with starchy, floury potatoes.
-Yukon gold and red potatoes are best to use, however russet potatoes can be used as well.
-Avoid waxy potatoes like fingerlings and salad potatoes for this.
+Yukon gold and red potatoes are best to use; russet potatoes can be used as well.
+Avoid waxy potatoes, such as fingerlings and salad potatoes, for this.

 Can you make it ahead of time?

-This is a great make ahead dish, so it's ideal for cookouts.
-Once you have made it, cover it and place it in the fridge.
+This is a great make-ahead dish, so it's ideal for cookouts.
+Once you have made it, cover it and refrigerate it.
 It will keep well for up to 5 days.
-The flavors develop overtime, so it's best to let it rest for at least an hour.
 Don't leave the potato salad at room temperature for more than two hours.

 What do you serve it with?

-This Southern potato salad is great to serve with meat, chicken, seafood and veggie mains.
-It's an excellent addition to anything grilled and is perfect for cookouts, picnics and pot lucks.
+This Southern potato salad pairs well with meat, chicken, seafood, and veggie mains.
+It's an excellent addition to anything grilled and is perfect for cookouts, picnics, and potlucks.
 Try it with:

 • BBQ Air Fryer Ribs or Oven Baked Beef Ribs